HydraulicRobert/NotificationAPI/README.md

 - [License](#license)

 ## About
-**dbProxy** is a java based database proxy that allows your database to be accessed from any authenticated device.
+**NotificationAPI** is a java based database abstraction rest api that allows your database to be accessed from any authenticated device.
 Benefits include, but are not restricted to:
 - **Availability**: Improves database performance and stability through intelligent caching mechanisms.
 - **Security**: Improved security thanks to BCrypt hashed passwords and JWTs for authorization
 - **Maintainability**: Thanks to the usage of Java any feature can be added with ease

-The server also comes with a React based frontend in a [different](https://github.com/hydraulicRobert/dbProxyFrontend) repository.
+The server also comes with a React based frontend in a [different](https://github.com/hydraulicRobert/NotificationAPI_Frontend) repository.
 Soon the jwt gets written into the cookies.

 ## how-to-use